databricks/terraform-databricks-lakehouse-blueprints/modules/azure_spoke_vnet/README.md

 [Reference documentation and blog](https://databricks.com/blog/2020/03/27/data-exfiltration-protection-with-azure-databricks.html)

-# How to Deploy a Lakehouse Blueprint using Best Practices and Industry Helper Libraries

 This guide uses the following variables in configurations:

 - `location`: (Required) The location for the resources in this module